ashleychontos/pySYD/docs/library/output.rst

  #. :ref:`search_&_estimate.png <library-output-figures-estimates>`
  #. :ref:`time_series.png <library-output-figures-ts>`

-and similar to the :ref:`file section <library-output-files>`, we describe each in more detail below.
+and similar to the :ref:`file section <library-output-files>` above, we describe each in more detail below.

 .. _library-output-figures-bgonly: